RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

 	    for col in range(img.getWidth()):
 	        # do something with the pixel at position (col,row)

 One of the easiest image processing algorithms will create what is known as a **negative** image.
-A negative image simply means that each pixel will be the `opposite` of what it was originally.
+A negative image simply means that each pixel will be the "opposite" of what it was originally.
 But what does opposite mean?

-In the RGB color model, we can consider the opposite of the red component as the difference between the original red and 255.
-For example, if the original red component was 50, then the opposite, or negative red value would be ``255-50`` or 205.
-In other words, pixels with a lot of red will have negatives with little red and pixels with little red will have negatives with a lot.
-We do the same for the blue and green as well.
+In the RGB color model, we can consider the opposite of the red component as the difference between the original red value and 255.
+For example, if the original red component was 50, then the opposite, or negative, red value would be ``255-50`` or 205.
+In other words, pixels with little red in them will have negatives with lots of red and pixels with lots of red will have negatives with little.
+We do the same for the blue and green values of each pixel as well.

 The program below implements this algorithm using the previous image (luther.jpg).
 Run it to see the resulting negative image.
 Note that there is a lot of processing taking place and this may take a few seconds to complete.
 In addition, here are two other images that you can use (cy.png and goldygopher.png).